szymonwieloch/go-teleport/README.md

 - Create automated tests of the API.
 - Limit task resources to make sure that processes run by one user do not affect other users.
-- Use microservice-like architecture and assume existence of an authorization service.
+- Provide a basic authorization mechanism.
-- Use fully reproducible build system.
+- Use reproducible build system.
-- Containerize the application.
+- Containerize the application (server).

 # Design

 Full design document can be found [here](./docs/design.md).

-It contains all major decisons for this application and explains why they should be implemented in the given way.
+It contains discussion on the most important design choices and a brief graphical presentation of the communication process.

 # Build and run